surfrock66/Controlling-Raspberry-Pi-GPIO-on-off-over-the-internet/README.md

     make -j4
     sudo make install

-To run pigpiod at startup, add the following to the root crontab with "sudo crontab -e":
+To run pigpiod at startup, add the following to the root crontab with "crontab -e" from a root terminal:

     @reboot              /usr/local/bin/pigpiod